irvined1982/openlava-web/doc/openlavacluster.rst

 Host() class, however when associated with a Job() they may be through ExecutionHost classes which also contain information on the number of slots that are allocated to the job.

-.. autoclass:: cluster.openlavacluster.Host
+.. autoclass:: openlavaweb.cluster.openlavacluster.Host
     :members:

-.. autoclass:: cluster.openlavacluster.ExecutionHost
+.. autoclass:: openlavaweb.cluster.openlavacluster.ExecutionHost
     :members:
     :inherited-members: